jdc4429/art-display/README.md

 If you are interested in my art, you can reach out to me at: https://www.deviantart.com/jdc4429/gallery

-Check out https://www.youtube.com/@JEFFCARLETON if you don't want to download anything.
+Check out https://www.youtube.com/watch?v=cqGuCB96O9s for an example.

 Free to use for individual use.
 Any monetary use please contact for arrangements and permission.
 Copyright 2023.